 A study of the standard welding symbol and its application in welding blueprint interpretation.
+Prerequisite: None

+WAF1120 3 crs.
 Metallic Inert Gas Welding - MIG I

 This course will study the application and use of continuous consumable wire electrode application with GMAW and FCAW equipment.
 Properties of gases with regard to flow and regulation in will also be presented.
 Welding techniques are studied in relation to welding steel.